Ilhamaznumd/indo-movies/README.md

 ---

 ## 🔧 Preprocessing
-Sebelum EDA dilakukan, beberapa langkah pembersihan data telah dilakukan:
+Before EDA was performed, several data cleaning and transformation steps were performed:
-- Menghapus duplikat data.
+- De-duplicate data.
-- Mengabaikan baris dengan missing value pada visualisasi tertentu.
-- Membentuk kategori grup tahun.
-- Memetakan rating usia.
-- Membersihkan kolom aktor dari NaN untuk analisis aktor terbanyak.
+- Ignore rows with missing values ​​in certain visualizations.
+- Map categories by year group, votes group, and age rating.
+- Clean the actor column from NaN to analyze the most actors.

 ---

 ## 📈 Exploratory Data Analysis
-Analisis yang dilakukan meliputi:

-- **Distribusi Film Berdasarkan Tahun**
+The analysis conducted includes:

+- **Film Distribution by Year**
-  ➔ Melihat tren produksi film per dekade.
+➔ Seeing the trend of film production per decade.

-- **Distribusi Genre Film**
+- **Film Genre Distribution**
-  ➔ Menganalisis genre film apa yang paling banyak diproduksi.
+➔ Analyzing which film genres are most produced.

-- **Distribusi Rating Pengguna**
+- **User Rating Distribution**
-  ➔ Menganalisis persebaran skor yang diberikan pengguna.
+➔ Analyzing the distribution of scores given by users.

-- **Distribusi Rating Usia**
+- **Age Rating Distribution**
-  ➔ Mengetahui segmentasi umur target film.
+➔ Knowing the target age segmentation of the film.

-- **Sutradara Paling Produktif**
-  ➔ Siapa saja yang paling banyak memproduksi film.

-- **Aktor/Aktris Paling Produktif**
-  ➔ Siapa saja yang paling banyak membintangi film.
+- **Most Productive Directors**
+➔ Who has produced the most films.

+- **Most Productive Actors/Actresses**
+➔ Who has starred in the most films.

-- **Rata-rata Rating per Genre**
+- **Average Rating per Genre**
-  ➔ Melihat genre mana yang mendapatkan rating rata-rata tertinggi.

-- **Distribusi Rating dari Penonton Berdasarkan Tahun**
+➔ Seeing which genres get the highest average ratings.

+- **Distribution of Ratings from Audiences by Year**
-  ➔ Melihat tren rating film dari penonton per tahun.
+➔ Seeing the trend of film ratings from audiences per year.

-- **Distribusi Film Berdasarkan Kategori Runtime**
-  ➔ Menganalisis kategori seberapa panjang durasi film yang paling banyak diproduksi.
+- **Movie Distribution by Runtime Category**
+➔ Analyzes the category of how long the most-produced films are.

-- **Wordcloud Deskripsi**
+- **Wordcloud Description**
-  ➔ Visualisasi genre yang paling sering muncul.
+➔ Visualization of the most frequently occurring words in film descriptions.

 ---

 ## 📝 Important Notes
-- Baris dengan nilai kosong pada kolom penting (seperti `description`, `genre`, `rating`, `directors`, `runtime`) **diabaikan** saat visualisasi untuk menjaga akurasi analisis.
+- Rows with missing values ​​in important columns (such as `description`, `genre`, `rating`, `directors`, `runtime`) are **ignored** during visualization to maintain analysis accuracy.
-- Interpretasi chart mempertimbangkan potensi bias akibat missing data.
+- Chart interpretation takes into account potential bias due to missing data.

----

-## 🎯 Conclusions
-- Produksi film Indonesia meningkat drastis setelah tahun 2000.
-- Drama, Komedi, dan Romance menjadi genre paling dominan.
-- Sebagian besar film mendapatkan rating pengguna 5–8.

 ---